s00d/Ratchet/README.md

-#Ratchet
+# Ratchet

-Old version with guzzle 6. use v0.3.7
+Old version Ratchet with guzzle 6. use v0.3.7*

 ## Install